wjsutton/tableau-mcp-experimental/.github/pull_request_template.md

 ## Checklist

-- [ ] I have updated the version in the package.json file either manually or by using `npm run version:patch` for a patch version bump, for example.
+- [ ] I have updated the version in the package.json file by using `npm run version`.
+      For example, use `npm run version:patch` for a patch version bump.
 - [ ] I have made any necessary changes to the documentation
 - [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] New and existing unit tests pass locally with my changes